aksommerville/fullmoon/README.md

 ## Setup

-Create `etc/config.mk` if it's not there (TODO: put a generic example in this repo).
+Create `etc/config.mk` if it's not there.
 In there, you must define `FMN_TARGETS:=` with the names of targets you want to build for.
 See `etc/make/target_*.mk`.
 Most targets will want some additional config, location of toolchains etc.